GETTING STARTED WITH 3D PRINTING ARCHITECTURAL SCALE MODELS

 MINIMIZING THE NEED FOR SUPPORT STRUCTURES (WHERE APPLICABLE)

 Concerning desktop 3D printing, overhangs are challenging to work with.
 An overhang is a section of the model where the next layer is not supported or is partially supported by the previous layer.
 In this case, we need support structures to ensure printability.
 Consider minimizing the supports or working your way around them in case you are using an FDM/FFF desktop 3D printer.
-If the supports are printed with the same material as the part, the surface in contact won’t appear as good as the rest of it.
+If the supports are being printed with the same material as the part, the surface in contact won’t appear as good as the rest of it.
 Besides, they might be hard to remove, and if you are not careful, you can damage the printed model too, which adds to the overall time.

 FILE SIZE, FACE COUNT, AND FILE RESOLUTION